Bewi/ngGuidelines/README.md

 #### Modules

 Module name will be named using camel-casing.
-The name will be made of the parent features.
+The name will be made of parent features separted by a dot.

 ```javascript